medcomdk/MedComLandingPage/docs/assets/documents/FHIRValidationGovernance.md

 ### 3.1 Guide: how to post JSON and XML to MedCom’s FHIR test server

-If you do not have a user account for MedComs FHIR test server, contact FHIR@medcom.dk and request access.
+If you do not have a user account for MedCom's FHIR test server, contact FHIR@medcom.dk and request access.
 Include the names and email addresses of the people who need access.

 There are two ways to validate using MedCom’s FHIR test server: